License Plate Recognition

 - Do not enter any spaces in the license plate even if there are spaces.

-- If you have a new vehicle with a temporary, paper license plate, use the last 8 characters of the VIN as the license plate and enter the full VIN in the VIN field.
+If your vehicle has a temporary paper license plate, register the vehicle online by entering the temporary number as the Vehicle License Plate, selecting TEMPORARY PLATE as the Vehicle Plate Type and entering the full VIN.
+If there is no temporary number, enter the last 8 digits of your VIN as the Vehicle License Plate, select VIN NUMBER as the Vehicle Plate Type and enter the full VIN.
 Please note that VINs do not contain the letters O, I and Q so that they are not confused with the numbers 0, 1 and 9.

 For disabled license plates, if there is a DP or DV either before or after the numbers on your license plate, please enter as shown on plate (e.g., DP12345 or 12345DP).
 The Vehicle Plate Type for disabled plates is Special plate.